Elissa Steamer

 Elissa Steamer (born July 31, 1975) is an American professional skateboarder.

 Early life

-Steamer was born in Fort Myers, Florida, United States, and began skateboarding in 1989.
+Steamer was born in Fort Myers, Florida, and began skateboarding in 1989.
 Steamer frequented a small city-owned skate-park on Grand Avenue.

 Professional skateboarding

 1995–1998: Toy Machine, Welcome to Hell

 Although she received a concurrent offer from Real Skateboards to ride the company's decks, Steamer first began receiving skateboard decks from Lance Mountain in 1995, who was running a company named "The Firm" at the time.

 Steamer's first official skateboard deck sponsor was Toy Machine, founded and owned by professional skateboarder, Ed Templeton.
 Professional skateboarder, Chad Muska, then a leading member of the Toy Machine team, facilitated Steamer's sponsorship; at the time of Steamer's acceptance, Toy Machine consisted of Templeton, Muska, Mike Maldonado, Jamie Thomas, and Brian Anderson.

 Steamer subsequently filmed for her Welcome to Hell video part, a 1996 project primarily driven by Thomas, who temporarily resided with Steamer in Fort Myers to undertake the camera work for Steamer's section in the video.
 Steamer remained with the company following Thomas and Muska's departure and contributed a video part for Toy Machine's next film project, Jump Off A Building.